 The military man admits that at that time everything looked “almost like in training.”
 Then there will be numerous shelling in response, and counter-battery warfare.

 But one of our worst enemies is the Lancet.
 When we fire, when we work, the commander of the combat vehicle is always near the gunner.
 Gives it a command and checks whether it is aimed correctly.
 That day we shot back, and my gunner Yura Samoilik began making corrections when I heard people shouting to me: “Sky!
-It’s flying!”
+It's flying!

 It took seconds, but I fell, and then I ran back and jumped into the hole.
 I have a habit: when the Plastuns and I go on hikes, I always list my children so as not to lose them.
 And so I fly into that hole, I also count my guys, but Yura is not there.
 I look back at the car - Yura is lying under it.
 He lies and does not move.
 I call: “Yura!
-Yura!"
+Yura!
 And then I realized that he was wounded, and my brother-in-law and I ran after him.
-They moved him from the “red” zone to the “yellow” zone and began providing first aid.
+They pulled him from the “red” zone to the “yellow” and began providing first aid.
 Unfortunately, he was then seriously wounded, in particular in the head.”

 Anatoly is confident that Plast helped him accept the harsh living conditions during the war.